jamisen-ma/Display-for-Solar-Flare/README.md

 ## Purpose

-A solar flare display that easily accesses data and images using a common programming language.
-Most scientists use IDL— a more expensive method— to get solar data.
+A free solar flare display.
+Most scientists use IDL— a more expensive method— to view solar flares.

 *PLEASE WAIT 15-20 SECONDS.
 THERE SHOULD BE 3 VIDEOS APPEARING BELOW*
 ![page1](https://user-images.githubusercontent.com/100271213/183282760-9c4211a5-a795-45d3-9bab-3f54a295ea9a.gif)